What is the Chandler Wobble?

 The Chandler Wobble has been a mystery for quite some time.
 This is until R.S.
 Gross modeled atmospheric and oceanic excitation processes .

-His research attributes ocean-bottom pressure as the major contributor in exciting the Chandler Wobble.
+His research attributes ocean-bottom pressure as the major contributor to exciting the Chandler Wobble.
 Next, atmospheric winds and oceanic currents are only minor contributors.

 While ocean temperature and salinity changes cause two-thirds, he concludes the remaining one-third is caused by atmospheric pressure.

 Earth’s rotation and wobble